School History

 The School opened its doors to children of all races.

 A whole block of houses were demolished North East of Gascoigne Lane and the land was levelled and re-laid as the main sports field for Park View Government School.
 The North East border of the school then became Ferguson Road.
+Pat Coyne, Principal at the time, wrote the lyrics to

 The new North East classroom block was built and alterations were made to the old block.
 The direction of the hall was changed and a new stage built.